Canadian Provinces and Territories

 Centered in the province of Alberta is a vast region of fossil fuel exploration.
 Coal, oil, and natural gas are found there in abundance, and much of it is exported to the United States for profit.
 Oil is found absorbed in surface soil called tar sands and is being extracted for energy.
 When tar sands are heated, the oil is separated and refined for fuel.
 Projections are that there is more oil in the tar sands of Canada than in the underground reserves of Saudi Arabia.
 Natural resources have even filtered into the cultural arena: Edmonton’s professional hockey team is called the Edmonton Oilers.

 The Rocky Mountains and the coastal ranges located in western Canada provide for mining and lumber mills.
-Vancouver, on the coast in British Columbia, has become an important port for Canada to export and import goods to and from the Pacific Rim.
+Vancouver, on the coast in British Columbia, has become an essential port for Canada to export and import goods to and from the Pacific Rim.
 The Yukon Territory, also located in the mountains, has experienced a gold rush in years past.
 Canada has adequate natural resources to provide for its people and gain wealth.

 British versus French Canada